horvathgergo/uPurifier/README.md

 ![purifier](https://user-images.githubusercontent.com/44551566/227742622-75aa59dd-5e10-47a9-91a0-5de06286ad94.gif)

-Tested with Micropython v1.19.1 (ESP8266 with 1MiB flash)
+Tested with Micropython v1.19.1 (ESP8266 with 1MiB flash) and Home Assistant 2023.03

+# TODO
+LED control for Uppåtvind hasn't been implemented yet simply because I ran out of heap memory.
+Later I try to reorganize and make the code more efficient, reduce memory allocation to solve this issue.

 # Prerequisites